medplum/medplum/packages/docs/docs/bots/bots-in-production.md

 npm run build
 ```

-This runs the `tsc` compiler to translate your Typescript code to Javascript.
+This runs the `tsc` compiler to translate your TypeScript code to Javascript.

 Next, take a look at your `dist/` directory and notice how there is now a file called `my-first-bot.js` with the compiled version of your code.